 The sample is sent to a laboratory to be checked for abnormal cells.

 Genetic tests on bone marrow cells

 Waiting for test results can be a difficult time.
-It may help to talk to your family, friends or specialist nurse.
+It may help to talk to your family, friends or clinical nurse specialist.

 MDS is divided into different risk groups.
-These give an idea about:
+These can describe:

 - how quickly or slowly MDS may develop

 - the risk of it developing into leukaemia.